MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/faqs.md

 | CHE        | crm17.dynamics.com       |
 | CHN        | crm.dynamics.cn          |

-For more information, review [Datacenter regions](/power-platform/admin/new-datacenter-regions).
+For more information, go to [Datacenter regions](/power-platform/admin/new-datacenter-regions).

 **Question** - How can the RPA CLI be used to extend the Automation Kit?